 To ensure fair assessment of grant applications, DMPED will convene a diverse review panel to evaluate eligible applications and submit recommendations for funding.
 The review panel will consist of neutral, qualified individuals selected for their knowledge of the District's community, their experiences in grant-making and program development, and their familiarity with funding priority areas set forth in this RFA.
 The panel members will review and score applications and submit recommendations for grant awards to the Deputy Mayor.
 Final decisions cannot be contested.

 Post Application Process: Upon receipt and intake of an application DMPED Staff will review, analyze and evaluate each application.
 The evaluation process has three (3) steps:

 - 1. Initial Review (Pre-Screen) the application will be reviewed for basic eligibility - 2.
-Review Phase applications will be analyzed on general requirements of RFA and score under the following listed below in Section X. - 3.
+Review Phase applications will be analyzed by on general requirements of RFA and score under the scoring criteria set forth in Section X. - 3.
 Analyze scores of each applicant from highest to lowest.
-Applicants which fall into the top 25% will be eligible for funding.

-Based on the review panel recommendations, the Mayor's budget priorities, the resources available, DMPED will make the final funding decision.
+Based on the review panel recommendations, the Mayor's budget priorities, and the resources available, DMPED will make the final funding decision.